xell12686/cn-nurse-rostering-app/README.md

-# Code Nation Test: Nurse Rostering
+# Next.js Solution: Nurse Rostering

 Submitted by:
 James Lacandula

-## Tips:
+## Requirements:

-- We're looking for a clear and readable solution.
+- A clear and readable solution.
 - The quality of your solution should be at a level you would be happy to produce in your everyday life as a software developer.
 - How you solve the problem is just as important as getting a complete solution.